 Founded in 1955, the owner of La Tarte Tropézienne, Alexandre Micka, invented the eponymous cream-filled brioche that was discovered and named by Brigitte Bardot while shooting And God Created Woman.
 The Place des Lices location of this storied pâtisserie-boulangerie is the flagship branch (though not its original).
-This is a pastry lover's wonderland, with a bewildering and mouth-watering array of breads, croissants, tarts, macarons, and flans on offer.
+This is a pastry lover’s wonderland, with a bewildering and mouthwatering array of breads, croissants, tarts, macarons, and flans on offer.
 Buy anything, buy everything, just make sure you buy at least one Tarte Tropézienne—whether a slice or whole pie, traditional or containing fruit.
-You can even buy multipacks of baby-sized pies—you know, as a “gift.”
+You can even purchase multipacks of baby-size pies—you know, as a “gift.”

 The Tarte of the Town

 During our short stay in Saint-Tropez, we spent the majority of our time in the town of about 6,000 residents walking through its heart around Place des Lices where a stop at La Tarte Tropézienne was a top priority.
 This bakery is known for its namesake dessert: the Tropézienne Pie which was a favorite of actress Brigitte Bardot.
 The pie is a mixture of two creams layered with strawberries between a gourmet bun sprinkled with sugar.
 It’s heavenly, but the next time around, I’ll be sure to eat it right away to prevent the bottom bun from getting soggy.